 Avalyn joined the Potomac Conference in 2019.
 She holds a Bachelor of Science degree in Management Studies from the North Caribbean University in Mandeville, Jamaica and is working toward her Masters of Business Administration through Andrews University (Mich.).

-Areas I oversee: locally funded employee processing, vacation / carryover pre-employment testing of candidates, verification of employment, educator compliance tracking / monthly reports and I-9 audits
+Areas I oversee: locally funded employee processing, vacation / carryover, pre-employment testing of candidates, verification of employment, educator compliance tracking / monthly reports, employment files, I-9 audits and general questions and concerns

 Welcome, New Hires!